Delaware and Raritan River Railroad

-The Delaware and Raritan River Railroad is a short-line railroad that operates two lines in the central part of the U.S. state of New Jersey.
-The Southern Secondary runs from an interchange with Conrail Shared Assets Operations (CSAO) in Red Bank south to Lakewood.
-The Freehold Secondary runs from an interchange with CSAO in Jamesburg southeast to Farmingdale, New Jersey.
-The Delaware and Raritan River Railroad is a subsidiary of Chesapeake and Delaware, LLC.
+The Delaware and Raritan River Railroad is a short-line railroad that operates 2 lines in central New Jersey.
+The Southern Secondary runs from an interchange with Conrail Shared Assets Operations (CSAO) at Red Bank south to Lakewood.
+The Freehold Secondary runs from an interchange with CSAO at Jamesburg southeast to Farmingdale.
+Delaware and Raritan River Railroad is a subsidiary of Chesapeake and Delaware, LLC.